AI and Responsible Journalism Toolkit

 Alina Constantin / Better Images of AI / Handmade A.I / CC-BY 4.0

-Empowering journalists, communicators, and researchers, to responsibly report on AI risks and capabilities
+Empowering journalists and communicators to responsibly use and report on AI

 Read more about the research behind the toolkit.